green-api/whatsapp-chatgpt-js/README.md

 # WhatsApp GPT Bot Library

-A modern, state-based WhatsApp bot library with OpenAI GPT integration, built on top of GREEN-API by
+A modern, state-based WhatsApp bot library with OpenAI GPT integration, built on top of GREEN-API and
-@green-api/whatsapp-chatgpt.
+@green-api/whatsapp-chatbot-js-v2.

 ## Features